creativenull/web.nvim/README.md

 The all-in-one solution to setup a web development environment in neovim.

 > [!IMPORTANT]
-> Currently under active development, please don't use this as your daily driver yet.
+> Still under development but feel free to use and give feedback on anything missing.

 ## Features